WPP-Public/akqa-nz-beam/CONFIG.md

     that document as well as the instance — permission for interactive `aws ssm start-session --target …` alone is not enough.

+    Because `host` is an instance ID, `Host`/`HostName` blocks in `~/.ssh/config` no longer match it, so SSH cannot inherit a login user or key from there. `user` is therefore **required** when `ssm` is enabled — Beam fails with a clear error rather than letting SSH fall back to your local username and die with `Permission denied (publickey)`.
+Set `identityFile` too unless the key is one of SSH's defaults.

     When `ssm` is `true`, Beam uses your default AWS credentials/region.
 When set as an object, the following optional fields are available: